OnurGumus/onurgumus.github.io/_posts/2020-12-15-How-to-start-your-domain-driven-project.md

 ![tenerife-2](/assets/posts/2020-12-15-How-to-start-your-domain-driven-project/tenerife-cvr.png)

-Aviation industry has learnt from these mistakes and that's why they are adhere to their own ubiquitous language.
-E.g. Your aircraft, my aircraft.
+When the pilot heard the term OK, he decided the runaway is empty and collided with another plane during the take off.
+Aviation industry has learnt from these mistakes and that's why they are adhere to their own ubiquitous language, e.g. "Your aircraft, my aircraft".

-In the case of software development, a misunderstanding of requirements may not be figured initially, however in the long term, even many months later some major problems may surface causing irreversible damage.
+In the case of software development, a misunderstanding of requirements may not be obvious initially, however in the long term, even many months later some major problems may surface and cause irreversible damage.
 Perhaps, we developers should also learn from  the aviation industry and embrace our ubiquitous language.